Nils Foss: Career

 After his graduation, Foss was initially employed at Torben Søderberg in Denmark as Sales engineer.
-Thereafter he went to the United States where he worked for Tracerlab Inc in Boston and Donner Scientific Co. in California.
+Thereafter he went to the United States where he worked for Tracerlab in Boston and Donner Scientific Co. in California.

 After his return to Denmark, in 1956, he founded FOSS Electric A/S (now FOSS Analytical A/S), with his father Erling Foss.
 He was CEO of FOSS until 1968, where after he was CEO of the Danish company F.L.
 Smidth from 1969–1976.
 In 1981 he returned to FOSS as CEO and in 1990 he passed the reins to his son Peter Foss.

 For a period of time he was active in the Board of the Danish Conservative Party, during which time he was a strong supporter of Danish membership of the European Union.

 During 1989–1996 Nils Foss was Chairman of the Danish charity Dansk Flygtningehjælp.
 He is also the co-founder and Chairman of the Danish American Business Forum (DABF) from 1997–2002; and Danish-Chinese Business Forum (DCBF) where he held the position of Chairman from 2006–2012.